dirko/dirko.github.io/_posts/2015-07-28-Hidden-conditional-random-fields.md

 >>        [ 2, 25]])
 ```

-From the confusion matrices it look like the model can
+From the confusion matrices it looks like the model can
 differentiate between the two cases, and it also looks
 like it generalised to the testing data.